353words/cmdline/README.md

 ```

-Listing 2 show the initial code.
+Listing 2 shows the initial code.
 The `main` function accepts two arguments - a query and a log filename.
 On line 99 we open the file, on line 106 we create the filter and on line 110 we call `Query`.
 Finally, on lines 116-119 we print out the results.